Home for Global Students

 An Overview of the UK Education System: What You Need to Know

-UK education system is renowned for its quality and diversity, offering a wide range of options for students at every stage of their academic journey.
+UK education system is renowned for its quality and diversity, offering a wide range of school subjects for students at every stage of their academic journey.
 From primary school through to higher education, the system is structured in distinct stages, each with its own set of expectations and opportunities.
 In this blog, we will dive into UK education system and help you make the best choice of your educational destination.

 Key Stages in UK Education System

 In the UK education system, key stages are benchmarks for tracking students’ development and offering a systematic framework for their academic path.
 With necessary examinations intended to gauge students’ achievement and growth, each critical Stage is associated with particular age ranges and year groups.
-These evaluations include teacher assessments, standardized exams, and other credentials specific to the learning goals of each Key Stage.
+These evaluations include teacher assessments, standardized exams, and other credentials specific to the learning subjects in school of each Key Stage.
 Each Key Stage and what it evaluates are broken down in the table below:

 Key Stage (KS) Year Groups Age Range Key Assessments